 The Road Commission established a county-wide Tree Planting Policy to balance the benefits that trees can provide, the desires of the community, and related safety concerns.

 The policy depicts tree planting locations as it relates to the type of road, number of lanes within the road, and the speed limit.
-The policy will allow tree plantings from 28 to 32 feet from the centerline of 2-lane primary roads and 27 to 30 feet from the centerline of 2-lane local roads.
+On subdivision streets, the policy allows trees to be planted 25 feet from the centerline of the road.

 Can a roadside ditch be filled in?